NevilArt/BsMax/README.md

 * Snap automaticly changes on Move Rotate tool call viea short cut(act more max like).
 * View undo can disable now (some times cause the viewport leg).
 * Camera lister updated ('C' in Max mode).
-* Animated primitives problem solved.
-* Object Properties added to Quad menu (not perfect but some thing better than nothing).
-* Split Edge added to quad menu.
-* 'Z' for find active object in outliner (3DsMax mode).
-* Zoom extended updated, works in edit mode too (3DsMax mode).
-* Specific frames render replaced but not complete yet.
 * ...